 The first question to ask yourself about your assessment system is, How frequently are we making assessments?

-If your company is still doing annual performance reviews in 2020, it’s time for a major re-evaluation of your process.
+If your company is still doing annual performance reviews, it’s time for a major re-evaluation of your process.
 Not only do these reviews attempt to reduce an incredible amount of time and work to a single snapshot each year — they’re time intensive, and they raise employee dread.

 In a flexible business climate where speed and agility matter more than ever, waiting an entire year to review performance just doesn’t work.
 Providing real-time feedback, coaching, and career development discussions is critical to the success of both individuals and the organizations to which they contribute.